 The welcoming Fox & Hounds, Llancarfan on a rainy autumnal night

 The Fox and Hounds Inn in Llancarfan (a small village some way west of Barry, near Cowbridge) falls into the latter category.
-It is a 16th century inn on the banks of the Nantcarfan with a unique atmosphere.
-On this particular evening, The Husband and I were returning to our favourite haunt for an early wedding anniversary meal to celebrate two years of not killing one another.
+It is a 16th-century inn on the banks of the Nantcarfan with a unique atmosphere.
+On this particular evening, The Husband and I were returning to our favourite haunt for an early wedding anniversary meal and date night to celebrate two years of not killing one another.

 It was dusky and damp and as the car navigated the tight turns approaching the village, we were ambushed by what could only be bats.
 I could not imagine a more Halloween-worthy scene.
 As you come down into the village, you are struck by the peace and quiet – no sound except for the water of the Nantcarfan slooshing over the ford which has caught more than one driver unawares when the river runs high.

 The inn is owned and run by John and Sue Millard who bought it from the villagers of Llancarfan in 2001.
 Both have many years of experience in hotel management and the pub now offers 8 en-suite bedrooms as well as a spacious and comfortable restaurant which can seat up to 50 guests.